Bahmni/bahmni-reports/README.md

 6. Change `openmrs.password` to set the database user password

-7. Run `mvn clean install` to build your changes and run integration tests.
+7. Run `mvn clean install -DskipDump=false` to build your changes and run integration tests.
 If you are using an IDE you can directly run a specific integration test.